azsk/AzTS-docs/Policies/Subscription/Azure_Subscription_SI_Dont_Use_B2C_Tenant/Readme.md

 #### Policy Details

-Following policy can be used with 'Audit' effect to view the details of B2C tenants in use at the policy assignment scope.
+Following policy can be used with 'Audit' effect to detect non-compliant resources.

 #### Policy Definition
 [Security - Subscription - DontUseB2CTenant](./Security%20-%20Subscription%20-%20DontUseB2CTenant.json)